|Protective Factors Survey|

 How is the PFS used?

-The primary purpose of the Protective Factors Survey is to provide feedback to agencies for continuous improvement and evaluation purposes.
+The primary purpose of the Protective Factors Survey is to provide feedback to agencies for continuous quality improvement and evaluation purposes.
 The survey results are designed to help agencies measure changes in protective factors and identify areas where workers can focus on increasing individual family protective factors.
 A full set of instructions on how to administer the PFS can be found by clicking here or you can reference our revised FAQ here.

 Does a database accompany the PFS?

 Yes, a new and upgraded version of the original PFS Database can be downloaded from this site.
 Please open and read the Database Version 2 Readme and Security Warnings documents before downloading.
 The original version is also available below.

 How does the PFS Database version 2 different from the original version?

 The PFS Database version 2 fixed a data importing glitch.
 The original database did not update existing records when importing data and the new version does.
 Version 2 also enables the user to enter data on their own program specific items and to tailor some of the demographics tables.
 It will also prepare data for conducting t-tests, produce reports on individual families, and sort data according to percentage of services received and program completion.